Learning to Plan with Natural Language: Experiment

-\textbf{Case study of the continual updation of the program} Figure~18 in Appendix C reveals that the program generated by the self-program method (before the training) has a factual error and leads to the wrong answer.
-During the training, the LP method learns how to solve the task using one or two general solutions in the program.
-However, the program is not yet complete.
-After the training process, the trained program has a variety of general solutions to calculate angles and achieve success in solving the test sample.
-That shows our method's ability to reduce errors in the program and improve the program quality by updating the program.
+\textbf{Quality analysis of the learned task plan and the continual update process} We present the learned task plans by ChatGPT in Appendix~\ref{appendix.gpt_4}.
+We find that the general solutions in the learned plan are highly relevant and detailed for solving task samples and are diverse for solving different cases.
+Figure~\ref{analysis:continual} in Appendix~\ref{appendix.gpt_4} shows that our method learns two general solutions in the plan during the training.
+However, the plan is not yet complete and some test samples can not be solved.
+After the training process, the trained plan has rich general step-by-step solutions to calculate angles and achieve success in solving the test samples.
+That shows our method's ability to improve the plan quality by learning from errors.

+\textbf{Comparing our learning method's plan with that of the self-plan method} We compare the learned plan with that of the self-plan method in Figure~\ref{fig: plans} in Appendix~\ref{appendix.case}.
+The self-plan's generated task plan has a factual error about fraction simplification.
+The self-plan with selection method provides a plan that contains correct solutions related to the greatest common factor.
+Compared to them, our learned task plan provides verified and diverse step-by-step solutions for different situations, such as mixed numbers and fractions with variables.
+This is because our plan learns from various samples and errors that LLM may encounter.